PR-ODINSON/Automated-Detection-of-Sleep-Spindle-and-K-Complex-Detection-using-EEG-signals/README.md

 Contributions are welcome!
 If you’d like to improve this project:
 - Fork the repository.
 - Create a feature branch.
-- Submit a pull request with a detailed explanation of changes.
+- Submit a pull request with a detailed explanation of changes!